What is the Spirit of Joy Meaning | Bringing God into your Situations

-God will always compensate waiting on Him with incredible miracles.
+God will always compensate you for waiting on Him with incredible miracles.
 The son Issac which God gave Sarah eventually became the heir of the world.
 What a miracle!

-Hannah had long been barren for several years, the enemies had rejoiced over her.
+Hannah had long been barren for several years, and the enemies had rejoiced over her.
 Glory to God, He came through for her and gave her a prophet as a child whose impact can never be forgotten.
-Hannah operated a secret here which is noteworthy for every believer.
+Hannah operated a secret here that is noteworthy for every believer.

 She could smile at her enemies because she rejoiced in the salvation of the Lord.
 The best way to defeat your enemies is by rejoicing in the Lord.
 No wonder, Apostle Paul says, “Rejoice in the Lord always”.
 When you do this, you have the Lord at your service always.
 Joy is part of effective prayer

 3. Elizabeth: “Now after those days his wife Elizabeth conceived; and she hid five months, saying, Thus the Lord has dealt with me, in the days when He looked on me, to take away my reproach among people.” ( Luke 1:24-25)

 Elizabeth was the wife of Priest Zechariah who had been barren for countless years.
 In her old age, the Lord visited her and made her laugh.
 The Lord shall make you laugh this year.
 God is still doing wonders today and His wonders will locate you.